-8 Reasons Employees Fail to Report Accidents
+Why Do Employees Fail to Report Accidents?

 An employee and employer sitting down to report a workplace accident and filling out paperwork.